-The Language Subcommittee has also recommended starting a Language Services Committee, to provide support to persons who serve as interpreters.
-This committee would hold a monthly meeting to provide a forum for people to develop common translations for key words that are frequently used in mental health.
-The Language Services Committee will help provide consistency of interpreting across both interpreters and staff who use interpreters.
-In addition, a dictionary of key terms will be developed and posted on the website to be shared across the county.
+The DEI Language Subcommittee has also recommended starting two Language Champions Committees, to provide support to persons who serve as interpreters.
+One committee will support Spanish language interpreters and one will support Hmong/Lao interpreters.
+Each committee will hold a monthly meeting to provide a forum for people to develop common translations for key words that are frequently used in mental health.
+The Language Champions Committee will help provide consistency of interpreting across both interpreters and staff who use interpreters.